 This Spelt Bread is virtually foolproof.
-You don’t have to worry about having yeast on hand.
-You don’t have to worry about kneading.
-You don’t have to worry about rise times.
+Just like my no yeast flatbreads, you don't have to worry about having yeast on hand.
+You don't have to worry about kneading.
+You don't have to worry about rise times.
 It’s just a quick, easy, and very delicious savoury quick bread made with simple ingredients that you can whip up at the last minute.

 And we all know that there are few better things than freshly baked bread pulled straight from the oven, and as much as I love baking bread like my Easy Whole Wheat Bread with yeast, sometimes it's nice to have a super quick emergency bread option up your sleeve.
 Like when you run out of yeast or you decide to make soup for dinner last minute and need a tasty accompaniment.

 This Spelt Bread is here for all of your "need bread quick" emergencies and then some because once you've tried it you'll be wanting to make it on the regular.

 Here is what you'll be needing to make this Yeast-Free Spelt Bread and why: